Useful Plants in the Backcountry: the Good, the Bad, and the Ugly

 It’s easy to tell where this widespread lichen got its name – it really does look like someone’s long, fluffy white beard!
 When dry, it has a rough texture and makes good kindling, if you’re camped in an area that allows campfires and gathering firewood.
 Get it wet, however, and its texture becomes soft and absorbent, making it an excellent substitute for toilet paper when a restroom is not available.
-It can be buried in the woods, which is much more pleasant than carrying out used paper.
+It can be buried in the woods, which is much more pleasant than carrying out the used paper.

 Salmonberry (Rubus spectabilis) and thimbleberry (Rubus parviflorus)

-These related plants from the Pacific Northwest both have reddish compound berries (shaped like a blackberry or raspberry) that are delicious.
+These related plants from the Pacific Northwest both have reddish compound berries (shaped like blackberry or raspberry) that are delicious.
 There is a joking “rivalry” between fans of these two plants – salmonberry fans say thimbleberries are too bland, thimbleberry fans say salmonberries are too sour.
 I love ‘em both.
-While salmonberry leaves (top) are spiny, thimbleberry leaves (bottom) are very soft, and can be rolled into little conical cups in which to carry the berries.
-Thimbleberry leaves are also useful for the same hygienic purpose as old man’s beard, and can be used to blow your nose if you haven’t mastered doing that without tissues.
+While salmonberry leaves (top) are spiny, thimbleberry leaves (bottom) are very soft and can be rolled into little conical cups in which to carry the berries.
+Thimbleberry leaves are also useful for the same hygienic purpose as an old man’s beard and can be used to blow your nose if you haven’t mastered doing that without tissues.